luwae/turing/notes/lang-design.md

 ## Outlook

 There are a few features which would be nice to have.
+Some of them may not make sense on closer inspection; these are loose ideas.

 ### Current Symbol Operator